 First, treat the dye stain with either a laundry pre-treatment spray or a dry cleaning spotter (like you find in the home dry cleaning kits.)If you use laundry pre-treatment, rinse with cool water and ensure no dye remains.
 If you use the dry cleaning spotter blot and allow it to evaporate fully.

 If dye still remains, it may be time to step up to the big guns and try paint thinner.
 Only apply it directly to the stain and test for colorfastness first – If the clothing is a lost cause, how much does this really matter?

 Only when all of the dye is gone do you get to move on to the next step.

 Now treat the grease stain by rubbing detergent directly onto the fabric from the reverse side of the stain.
-Give the detergent time to work (half hour at least, unless it contains bleach) and then launder in the hottest water tolerated by the fabric.
+Give the detergent time to work (half an hour at least, unless it contains bleach), and then launder in the hottest water tolerated by the fabric.

 I don’t envy the tediousness of treating an entire load of laundry.
 If it wasn’t your lipstick, I highly suggest getting the offender in on the chore.